abdoufermat5/unix-and-linux-sysadmin-notes/where-to-start/readme.md

 Two versions of Ubuntu are released every year, one in April and one in October.
 The April release is a long-term support (LTS) release, which is supported for five years.
 The October release is supported for nine months.

+> Red Hat has been a dominant force in the Linux world for more than two decades, and its distributions are widely used in North America and beyond.
+By the numbers, Red Hat, Inc., is the most successful open source software company in the world.

+Red Hat Enterprise Linux, often shortened to RHEL, targets production environments at large enterprises that require support and consulting services to keep their systems running smoothly.
+Somewhat paradoxically, RHEL is open source but requires a license.
+If you’re not willing to pay for the license, you’re not going to be running Red Hat.

+Red Hat also sponsors Fedora, a community-driven distribution that is a proving ground for new technologies that may eventually be included in RHEL.
+Fedora is a good choice for developers and enthusiasts who want to stay on the cutting edge of Linux. s
+> CentOS is a free, open source, community-driven distribution that is functionally compatible with RHEL.
+The CentOS distribution lacks the RHEL branding and logos, but it is otherwise identical to RHEL.
+CentOS is a good choice for organizations that want the benefits of RHEL without the cost.

+> SUSE Linux Enterprise Server (SLES) is a commercial distribution that is popular in Europe.
+SLES is developed and maintained by the German company SUSE.
+SUSE also sponsors openSUSE, a community-driven distribution that is a proving ground for new technologies that may eventually be included in SLES.

+> FreeBSD, first release in late 1993, is the most widely used of the BSD derivatives.
+Unlike Linux, FreeBSD is a complete operating system, not just a kernel.
+Both the kernel and userland software are licensed under the permissive BSD License, a fact that encourages development by and additions from the business community.

+## The man pages